Develop scope of model

 Stakeholder meeting – Part 1

-The following is a video recording of a conversation between project stakeholders about starting a new project on developing process models, where they specifically discuss the project's scope.
+This video (2:28 mins) records a conversation between project stakeholders about starting a new project on developing process models, where they specifically discuss the project's scope.

 Activity

-Based on the video ‘A Meeting with the Stakeholders - Part 1’, find the answers to the following questions.
+Based on the previous video ‘A Meeting with the Stakeholders - Part 1’, find the answers to the following three questions.

 Check your answer